saakeeb/link-sharing-app/README.md

 ## Conclusion

-A powerful and easy-to-use tool for organizing and sharing your social networking links is this link sharing app.
+A powerful and easy-to-use tool for organizing and sharing your social networking links in this link sharing app.
 It offers users a smooth experience with its tech stack and user-friendly features.
 Have fun modifying and exploring your links!